cambridge-ceu/csd3/applications/R.md

 make
 ```

 However, the `alpine` would not work on icelake.
-On the other hand we could could use these steps under icelake -- their executables require TCL 8.6 and we amend them with
+On the other hand we could could use these steps under icelake, and under the usual login nodestheir executables require TCL 8.6 and we amend them with

 ```bash
 module load tcl-8.6.6-gcc-5.4.0-mongkp2